moodlehq/moodle-plugin-ci/doc/TravisFileExplained.md

 install:
 # Run the default install.
 The overview of what this does:
 #    - Clone the Moodle project into a directory called moodle.
+#    - Create a data directory called moodledata.
-#    - Create Moodle config.php, database, data directories, etc.
+#    - Create Moodle config.php, database, etc.
-#    - Copy your plugin into Moodle.
+#    - Copy your plugin(s) into Moodle.
+#    - Run Composer install within Moodle.
+#    - Run NPM install within Moodle and in your plugin if it has a "package.json" file.
+#    - Run "grunt ignorefiles" within Moodle to update ignore file lists.
 #    - If your plugin has Behat features, then Behat will be setup.
 #    - If your plugin has unit tests, then PHPUnit will be setup.
   - moodle-plugin-ci install